 - Explain the evolving role, functions and importance of marketing and sales in our economy and society

-- Describe the role, function and activities of sales and marketing within the framework of the firm
+- Describe the role, function and activities of sales and marketing within the framework of the non-profit agency

 - Explain the influences affecting consumer behaviour